IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/codebaseSummary.md

 ## Recent Significant Changes
 *   Project Initialization (INIT-001) (6/5/2025) - Initial setup of documentation.
 *   Project Reset & Re-Scaffold (6/5/2025) - Removed initial scaffold due to a Git submodule conflict.
 Re-scaffolded frontend and backend with a clean Git history, ensuring the monorepo is correctly tracked.
+*   Metadata Ingestion Fix (M4-FAQ-001) (6/6/2025) - Resolved an issue where front matter from Markdown documents in `knowledge_base/` was not being correctly ingested.
+Updated `litecoin_docs_loader.py` to use the `python-frontmatter` library for robust parsing, ensuring all metadata is captured.

 ## Links to other relevant documentation
 *   `cline_docs/projectRoadmap.md`